ros-navigation/docs.nav2.org/docs/2021summerOfCode/Summer_2021_Student_Program.md

 The [Summer 2021 Student Program](https://summer.iscas.ac.cn/help/en/student/) is upon us!
 See below for the list of project proposals for students to review and apply for.
-This is by no means the only list of potential projects, please check our issue tracker or propose another if there’s something you think you’re well suited for that would be useful for Nav2.
+This is by no means the only list of potential projects, please check our issue tracker or propose another if there's something you think you're well suited for that would be useful for Nav2.

 If you have any questions, wish to ask questions, or generally reach out, you are encouraged to do so!
 We have a community Slack at [navigation2.slack.com](https://navigation2.slack.com).